E-Commerce SEO Strategy: How to Get Never-Ending Traffic

 For many, it’s beneficial to focus on long-tail keywords.
 They’re longer and more specific keyword phrases.
 While they have lower search volumes, they often have higher intent and conversion rates.
 Long-tail keywords also face less competition, making it easier to rank them.

 Of course, analyze your competitors’ websites and keyword strategies.
-Identify keywords for which they target and rank.
+Identify keywords that they target and rank for.
 Then, consider incorporating relevant ones into your plan.
 That said, differentiate yourself by finding more unique keywords and offering additional value to users.

 2. Homepage SEO Matters